Main years of Jewish immigration in current Belgium

 After the expulsion of the Jews from Spain in 1492 and from Portugal in 1497, converted wealthy Jewish traders, whom the Inquisition will describe as Marranos or Crypto-Jews, will disperse all over Europe.
 They also settle into the 17 provinces of the Low Countries under Spanish reign.
 The old Southern provinces correspond more or less to current Belgium and the Northern provinces to the current Netherlands; the Netherlands became an independent country after the Treaty of Münster in 1648 and was renamed the Republic of the Seven United Provinces.

 At the beginning of the 16th century, the Marranos or Crypto-Jews living in Antwerp played an important role in economic and financial affairs of the town.
-Because of Spanish pressure, most of them left Antwerp around 1540-1550, finishing the second time frame of Jewish immigration in our region.
+Because of Spanish pressure, most of them left Antwerp around 1540-1550, ending the second Jewish immigration in our region.

 Although some of the Marranos or Crypto-Jews returned to Antwerp during the 17th century, they could not enjoy anymore the same economic and financial level they used to have a century before.
 A secret synagogue existed in Antwerp over the years 1650-1694.
 Some Marranos poets have also lived in Brussels at that time.